SayHomeBuy.com

 true costs of a mortgage

-Loan pre-qualification will strengthen your negotiating position with the seller
+A mortgage loan pre-qualification will strengthen your negotiating position with the seller

 Ask at least one lender to pre-qualify you for a mortgage.
 There is no obligation on you to obtain a loan from that lender, nor does it obligate the lender to provide a mortgage loan.